sanskrit-coders/sanskrit-coders.github.io/content/dictionaries/formats/_index.md

 #bookname=Pals eng-eng-tamil dictionary
 blank line
 head_word|synonym1|synonym2
-definition in single line.for opticalline break, you can use<br>
+definition in single line. for optical line break, you can use <br>
-----this thrird lineshould beblank --
+----this third line should be blank --
 ```

 ## stardict